chef-boneyard/inspec-aws-old/docs/resources/aws_iam_root_user.md

 The following examples show how to use this InSpec audit resource.

-### Test that the AWS root account has only one access key
+### Test that the AWS root account has at-least one access key

     describe aws_iam_root_user do
       it { should have_access_key }